yadev64/convivial/README.md

 On each event card, you can see an icon with a $ symbol in it.
 It shows the revenue made by that event and the color represents the type of ticket.
 If its a normal ticket, it will be blue, otherwise, it will be golden in color.

 **Known issues and bugs:**
- - Uploading custom image breaks the api call.
+ - ~~Uploading custom image breaks the api call.~~ (Added option to give link to images from the web)
  - The card size in new event page UI breaks when viewed in iPad screen size.
  - ~~Reports page not showing total revenue per event~~ (Fixed)
  - ~~CORS related issues~~ (Fixed)